MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/InputPermissionCategory.md

 > [!CAUTION]
 > This enum is still in pre-release.
 Its signature may change or it may be removed in future releases.

+Input permission categories.
+Used by @minecraft/server.PlayerInputPermissionCategoryChangeAfterEvent to specify which category was changed.

 ## Constants
 ### **Camera**
 `Camera = 1`